cristiana-e/Python_Studies/README.md

 I created this repo to share with you my studies of Python programming language! :snake:

-Most of the descriptions of the exercises written are in the Brazilian Portuguese language, but the code is all written with English variables!
+Most of the descriptions of the exercises written are in the Brazilian Portuguese language!

 :notebook: Feel free to use it in your studies! :notebook: